Accessibilty in Texas

 The state of Texas and the Texas Board of Architectural Examiners have made it a priority to ensure equal access to all public goods and services through the use of barrier-free design in compliance with the Texas Accessibility Standards.

-The Texas Board of Architectural Examiners (TBAE) requires every architect, interior designer, and landscape architect to complete at least one continuing education program hour related to barrier-free design for each annual registration period.
+The Texas Board of Architectural Examiners (TBAE) requires every architect, registered interior designer, and landscape architect to complete at least one continuing education program hour related to barrier-free design for each annual registration period.

 Barrier-free design means the design, construction, remodeling, and/or alteration of a building or facility that complies with the Texas Accessibility Standards, the American with Disabilities Act, the Fair Housing Accessibility Guidelines, or similarly accepted standards for accessible design.